How You Can Help

 Yes.
 The Army of Women is a true partnership between women and scientists.
 All of the scientists who are recruiting women through the Army of Women will participate in our “virtual” Town Hall on our website, where they will provide blog postings about the progress they are making on their studies and the new things they are learning.
 We will also have regular webcasts, which will allow scientists to provide updates and Army of Women volunteers to ask questions in real time.

 How long do you think it will take before scientists learn how breast cancer starts—and how to prevent it?

-One can never predict scientific discovery, but the better tools researchers have, the better they are able to investigate novel and important new research.
-This is the first time anyone has ever attempted to recruit one million women for research.
-There is no question that the Army of Women will encourage researchers to design new studies and to actively use the women the Army of Women recruits in their own research.
+One can never predict scientific discovery, but the better tools and resources researchers have, the better they are able to investigate novel and important research.
+There is no question that the Army of Women will encourage researchers to design new studies and to actively use Army of Women members in their own research.
 We might acquire new information that changes our understanding of breast cancer next week, or next year.
 But what we do know is that the Army of Women will accelerate the process.
 We are in a hurry to stop breast cancer now!